MineRobber9000/pokered-nuzlocke/README.md

 # Pokémon Red: Nuzlocke Edition

-This is a hack of Pokémon Red that enforces the Nuzlocke rules.
+This is a hack of Pokémon Red that enforces [the core Nuzlocke rules plus a few optional rules][wiki].

 It builds the following roms: